rwschmitz/personal-website-v3/README.md

 - To run GraphQL queries in non-page components you’ll need to use [Gatsby’s Static Query feature](https://www.gatsbyjs.org/docs/static-query/).

+### Styled Components / Contentful / Netlify Gotchas

+- Pulling a Contentful rich text content type into a `styled.p` component will cause nested `<p>` tags.
+When the site is deployed, this will cause any nested `<p>` tags to be removed from the DOM due to invalid markup.
+  - Instead, you may use a HTML element such as a `<div>`.

 #### Code Philosophy

 - Start with large pages and break down redundant bits of code into re-usable components